UPDATED: February 12, 2019

 - What’s your budget?
 Camp tuitions vary widely…from $100 per week to over $1,000 per week.
 The average cost is $600-700 per week.

-Before we dive into NEO summer camp research resources, let’s talk about why summer camp might be a great option for your child.
+Before we dive into Northeast Ohio summer camp research resources, let’s talk about why summer camp might be a great option for your child.
 Camp is the perfect opportunity for your offspring to put down the smart phone and pick up some interpersonal skills!
 According to research by the Kaiser Foundation, kids between ages eight to 18 spend an average of 6.5 hours per day engaged with some type of media.
 At camp, kids interact person-to-person.
 Interpersonal skills will take your child far in life, and camp is an excellent way to foster leadership, teamwork and empathy in a way that just can’t be taught in a classroom.
 Camps encourage kids to broaden their horizons and try lots of unique activities in a safe, fun environment.
 Your child might find an exciting new hobby or talent that they would like to further explore.
-And, camp is one more way to build incredible Northeast Ohio memories!
+And, camp is one more way to connect to Northeast Ohio and build incredible memories!

-Camp options in NEO are both numerous and wide-ranging.
+Camp options in our region are both numerous and wide-ranging.
 The offerings include special interest camps for sports, education and arts as well as more traditional camp experiences.
-Here are a few helpful links regarding Cleveland, Akron and Canton area summer camps – great places to start your research!
+Here are a few helpful links regarding Cleveland and Akron area summer camps – great places to start your research!

 - Northeast Ohio Parent, “Summer Camp Guide”